Reading Room Policies

 - Oversized materials: Do not bend, fold, or press flat oversized materials.
 Please ask reading room staff for assistance with proper supports for oversized materials.

 - Uncut (unopened) pages: If the quire folds of a volume have not yet been cut, please refer the volume to the reference librarian.
-Only Robbins Collection staff may open uncut pages.
+Only Robbins Collection Center staff may open uncut pages.

 - Damaged materials: Please notify reading room staff if you notice any damage to the physical condition of collection materials.